eputkonen/Bookmarklets/README.md

 # Bookmarklets
 JavaScript Bookmarklets for Recruiting / Recruiters Written by Eric Putkonen

+Copy raw code and creat/add a bookmark or page in the bookmarks toolbard.
+Add name and paste code into URL section.

 Ihate.js
 - Search highlighted keyword or phrase for quick "I hate" search on Google.
 May be used for negative reputation of company names.